jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   In addition to the environment variables defined for each options, you can define the following environment variables to configure valet:

-  - VALET_USER_DIRECTORY="my/path": set the path to the valet user directory (in which to find user commands).
+  - VALET_USER_DIRECTORY="~/valet.d": set the path to the valet user directory (in which to find user commands).
   - VALET_NO_COLOR="true": will disable the color output for logs and help.
   - VALET_COLOR_XXX="color": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.
   - VALET_NO_WRAP="true": will disable the text wrapping for logs.
   - VALET_NO_ICON="true": will disable the icons for logs and help.
   - VALET_NO_TIMESTAMP="true": will disable the timestamp for logs.
-  - VALET_LOG_COLUMNS="120": the number of columns at which to wrap the logs (if wrap is enabled); defaults to the terminal width.
+  - VALET_LOG_COLUMNS="120": set the number of columns at which to wrap the logs to 120 (if wrap is enabled); defaults to the terminal width.
   - VALET_CI_MODE="true": will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
-  - VALET_REMEMBER_LAST_CHOICES="3": number of last choices to remember when selecting an item from a menu.
+  - VALET_REMEMBER_LAST_CHOICES="3": number of last choices to remember when selecting an item from a command menu.
 Set to 0 to disable this feature and always display items in the alphabetical order.
   - VALET_DO_NOT_USE_LOCAL_BIN="false": if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.